• Disease Overview

 Affected populations

 KSS is a mitochondrial disorder that affects males and females in equal numbers.
-Onset is typically before the age of 20; however, symptoms may appear during infancy or adulthood.
+The prevalence of Kearns-Sayre syndrome is approximately 1 to 3 per 100,000 individuals.
+Onset is typically before the age of 20, but symptoms may appear during infancy or adulthood.
 Eye abnormalities and developmental delays are often observed before the age of five.

-Some researchers believe that mitochondrial myopathies may go unrecognized and underdiagnosed in the general population, making it difficult to determine the true frequency of disorders like KSS.
+Some researchers think that mitochondrial myopathies may go unrecognized and underdiagnosed in the general population, making it difficult to determine the true frequency of disorders like KSS.

 • < Previous section